Pyro569/DawnLang-Compiled/README.md

-DawnLang is a high-level compiled programming language with the speed of C and the relative simplicity of python!
+DawnLang is a high-level compiled programming language with the speed of C and the relative simplicity of python as well as the ability to directly write C code in DawnLang and interface with variables and functions that were written in the C Code!

 To get started with DawnLang clone this repository and compile it.
 Next, make a file ending in the extension .dl, this will be our DawnLang file.
 To get started writing DawnLang, you can check out the example files folder in this repository or use the example below:
 `#import dawnlang.io;       `